New IRS Start Date for Mandatory Roth Catch-Up Contributions

 The IRS notes that the grace period is designed to reduce administrative burdens and give participants and employers more time to correct errors.

-As Kiplinger had reported, over 200 entities, made up of Fortune 500 companies, firms, and public employers, including the American Retirement Association, Chipotle Mexican Grill, Fidelity Investments, Charles Schwab, Microsoft Corporation, and Delta Airlines, had initially asked Congress for a two-year delay to the Roth catch-up rule.
+As Kiplinger had reported, more than 200 entities, made up of Fortune 500 companies, firms and public employers, including the American Retirement Association, Chipotle Mexican Grill, Fidelity Investments, Charles Schwab, Microsoft Corporation and Delta Airlines, had initially asked Congress (PDF) for a two-year delay to the Roth catch-up rule.

 What the IRS final catch-up regulations mean for you

 If you’re an employee age 50 and older, you can continue making catch-up contributions to your retirement accounts for now.
-However, starting in the 2027 contribution year, high earners will only be allowed to make Roth-only catch-up contributions.
+However, once the rules are fully implemented (or sooner in some cases), high earners will need to make Roth-only catch-up contributions.

 In addition, the IRS confirmed the “super catch-up” provision under the SECURE 2.0 Act, effective beginning with the current 2025 tax year.

-As Kiplinger has reported, workers age 60 to 63 can contribute significantly more above the standard catch-up limits — up to $11,250 in 2025.
+As Kiplinger has reported, workers ages 60 to 63 can contribute significantly more above the standard catch-up limits — up to $11,250 in 2025.

 For more information, see: New SECURE 2.0 Super 401(k) Contribution Catch-Ups.